 When people are having difficulty dealing with staggering debt, they may turn to bankruptcy as a last resort.
 There are different types of bankruptcy, and one that’s right for you depends on your financial situation, as well as the type of industry you belong in.
-An experienced Chapter 7 bankruptcy lawyer such as one from Kamper & Estrada, PLLC can shed some light on what form of bankruptcy makes the most sense for you to file, as well as provide general legal support regarding debt relief inquiries.
+An experienced Chapter 7 bankruptcy lawyer such can shed some light on what form of bankruptcy makes the most sense for you to file, as well as provide general legal support regarding debt relief inquiries.

 Do I Qualify For Bankruptcy?